sentenz/convention/guideline/git-guide.md

 SemVer is a 3-component system in the format:

+- `x`
-- `x` stands for a major version
+  > Stands for a major version.

+- `y`
-- `y` stands for a minor version
+  > Stands for a minor version.

+- `z`
-- `z` stands for a patch
+  > Stands for a patch.

 `Major`.`Minor`.`Patch`, increment cases:

+- `Major`
-- `Major` version when code is incompatible or contains significant changes
+  > Version when code is incompatible or contains significant changes

+- `Minor`
-- `Minor` version when code has been changed but the changes are backwards compatible
+  > Version when code has been changed but the changes are backwards compatible

+- `Patch`
-- `Patch` version when backwards-compatible bug fixes have been made
+  > Version when backwards-compatible bug fixes have been made

 ### Pre-release